Table of Contents

 Outpatient care doesn’t typically last longer than 30 days, but it varies depending on how many sessions people need to attend to get better and how much they’ll also need in aftercare programs once the 30 days are up.
 Counseling-only facilities offer therapy in group settings at very affordable rates; however, they don’t come with all the bells and whistles.

 To determine rehab costs without insurance, you need to contact an outpatient program that offers affordable services.
 In most cases, the total of how much rehab costs per day or how much does rehab cost per week would be around $1,000 – $5,000 (indicating how much does rehab cost per day or how much does rehab cost per week).

 Low-Cost or No Cost Rehab

 If your addiction issues aren’t too severe, there are ways to fix them on your own without going to rehab.
-Quitting cold turkey is not recommended for people with a substance abuse problem because withdrawal symptoms could cause them to relapse or have another kind of accident or injury due to how they were feeling during the detox process.
+Quitting cold turkey is not recommended for people with a substance abuse problem such as alcohol abuse because withdrawal symptoms could cause them to relapse or have another kind of accident or injury due to how they were feeling during the detox process.